-The QIAcube HT uses USB for connection to the computer.
-The laptop which is supplied with the QIAcube HT should be installed via USB.
+The QIAcube HT has two interface options for connection to the computer - RS-232 and USB.
+Under Windows 10, the connection via RS-232 is no longer possible.
+The laptop which is supplied with the QIAcube HT should be installed via the USB interface.

-Note: Connect the computer to the QIAcube HT either via the USB or via the RS-232 interface.
-Do not make both connections at the same time.
+Note: Connect the computer to the QIAcube HT via the USB.